Rotary runs out of bulk hand sanitizer - more on the way

 Rotary Club members recently made donations to St. David’s Jubilee Center, Project Phoenix, Englewood Methodist Church and New Hope Church in North Port, the Charlotte County Homeless Coalition, and food panties that work with the needy and homeless in the area.

-But if you didn't get one, don't worry.
-The club ordered another shipment of sanitizer that is scheduled to arrive next week, organizers say.
+But if you didn’t get one, don’t worry.
+The club ordered another shipment of sanitizer that is scheduled to arrive soon, organizers say.

 “This is not a one-and-done effort,” said George Fowler, who started initiative.
 “We are in this for the long haul.
 The whole community has been supportive of our efforts.”